Minor in Mathematics

 A Minor in Mathematics enhances your analytical skills and complements many significant fields of study.
 It provides valuable knowledge applicable to various careers.

-Students should complete introductory courses in calculus and algebra before enrolling.
+Students should complete introductory courses in calculus and algebra before enrolling in this program.
 A minimum GPA of 2.5 is also required.

 Career prospects include data analyst, software developer, engineer, financial analyst, and mathematics teacher.